Skip to main content

 Intermediate

 The influence of specific peptides on female body composition extends beyond the direct actions of primary sex hormones, operating through sophisticated mechanisms that recalibrate metabolic pathways and cellular responsiveness.
-These peptides often function by modulating the release of endogenous (GH), a master regulator of metabolism, or by directly influencing processes related to fat metabolism and muscle synthesis.
-Understanding these specific agents and their clinical applications provides a clearer picture of how targeted interventions can support a more favorable body composition.
+These peptides often function by modulating the release of endogenous growth hormone (GH), a master regulator of metabolism, or by directly influencing processes related to fat metabolism and muscle synthesis.

 Growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormones (GHRHs) represent a significant class of these compounds.
 They act on the pituitary gland to stimulate the pulsatile release of growth hormone.
 This release, in turn, influences a cascade of downstream effects, including the production of insulin-like growth factor 1 (IGF-1) in the liver and other tissues.
-IGF-1 is a powerful anabolic hormone that promotes and tissue growth, while also playing a role in glucose and lipid metabolism.
+IGF-1 is a powerful anabolic hormone that promotes protein synthesis and tissue growth, while also playing a role in glucose and lipid metabolism.

 Peptides Influencing Growth Hormone Secretion